zdravkov/kendo-docs/api/framework/datasource.md

 #### Returns

-An `Array` which contains the data items from the response.
+`Array` The data items from the response.

 #### Example: Data As a String